 2. Many lists leave out the best cards.
 Of course, it’s not practical to list every one of the thousands of great credit card options out there.
 But here, we’re really trying to distill it down to the best offers at the time of this writing.

-This card is listed in the best-of lists on plenty of websites, and not without reason.
-Right now, it’s offering a great bonus: 40,000 bonus points ($500 worth of travel rewards) for spending $4,000 in your first 3 months after account opening.
-You can add another 5,000 points by adding an authorized user and making a purchase in the first 3 months from account opening.
+The Chase Sapphire Preferred® Card is listed in the best-of lists on plenty of websites, and not without reason.
+Right now, it’s offering a great bonus: 60,000 bonus points for spending $4,000 in your first three months after account opening.

-Other perks include 20% off travel when you redeem through Chase Ultimate Rewards®, and a 1:1 point transfer program.
+Other perks include 25% more value on travel when you redeem through Chase Ultimate Rewards®, and a 1:1 point transfer program.
 This lets you transfer your Chase points into other travel rewards programs, which can let you leverage your rewards more easily.

 The main drawback to this card is that it has a $95 annual fee.
 If you don't spend enough money on the card to out-earn that $95, then this card may not be worth your while.
 But if you want to reap excellent rewards on everyday spending, then this could be the rewards card for you.